Center for Asian Studies

 The Center for Asian Studies exists to nurture and guide academic programs and exchanges, primarily on Asia , for students, faculty, and appropriate staff members.
 While these programs focus on language and area studies, they also involve students and faculty from law, business, agriculture, education, journalism, veterinary medicine, as well as the arts and sciences.

-CAS will launch Asian Film Series on April 1, 2015.
-The inaugural film chosen for this new series is The Land of Many Palaces, a documentary made in 2014 by Ting Song and Adam James Smith.
+Center for Asian Studies launched the Asian Film Series at 214 Miller Learning Center on April 1, 2015 .
+The inaugural film chosen for this new series was The Land of Many Palaces, a documentary made in 2014 by Ting Song and Adam James Smith.
+Co-director Adam Smith attended this event and had a Q-&-A session with audience after the screening.